-Using postponed accounting, any import VAT due on goods arriving in the UK can be accounted for on a VAT Return rather than having to pay the VAT as soon as the goods arrive at the UK border.
-In Sage 50cloud Accounts v27.1 and above, the postponed accounting tax code is T18 by default, unless you've configured your own code.
-For information on how T18 is configured, read the T18 section on our guide on default tax codes and how they affect your VAT return.
+Using postponed accounting, any import VAT due on goods arriving in the UK can be accounted for on a VAT Return rather than having to pay the VAT as soon as the goods arrive in the UK.
+In Sage 50 Accounts v27.1 and above, the postponed accounting tax code is T18 by default.
+For information about how T18 is configured, read the T18 section on our guide on default tax codes and how they affect your VAT return.

-If you use Sage 50cloud Accounts v27.0 or below, for help with postponed accounting postings please refer to our tax code guide.
+If you use Sage 50 Accounts v27.0 or below, for help with postponed accounting postings please refer to our tax code guide.

 Posting a supplier invoice with postponed VAT

-When the T18 tax code, or equivalent, is used for a purchase invoice, it has the following effect:
+When you use the T18 tax code, or equivalent, for a purchase invoice, it has the following effect:

-- The postponed VAT amount is added to the invoice value.
+- The postponed VAT amount adds to the invoice value.

-- A VAT only credit note is automatically posted to T18 for the postponed VAT value to reduce the outstanding invoice value.
+- A VAT only credit note automatically posts to T18 for the postponed VAT value.
+This reduces the outstanding value.

-- The credit note is allocated to the invoice automatically.
+- The credit note allocates to the invoice automatically.

-- The VAT due for the purchase is added to boxes 1 and 4 of the VAT Return so it is paid and reclaimed on the VAT Return.
+- The VAT due for the purchase adds to boxes 1 and 4 of the VAT Return so its paid and reclaimed on the VAT Return.

-- The credit note does not impact the VAT Return it's there to correct the supplier balance.
+- The credit note doesn't impact the VAT Return.
+It corrects the supplier balance.

-- The net value of the purchase is added to boxes 7 of the VAT return.
+- The net value of the purchase adds to VAT return box 7.

-- If the invoice has multiple item lines with VAT values, a credit is automatically posted individually for each line.
+- If the invoice has multiple item lines with VAT values, a credit posts automatically for each line.